 - applying warm compresses to the affected gland

 - rinsing your mouth with warm salt water

 - sucking on sour lemons or sugar-free lemon candy to encourage saliva flow and reduce swelling

-Most salivary gland infections do not require surgery.
-However, it may be necessary in cases of chronic or recurring infection.
+Most salivary gland infections don’t require surgery.
+However, it may be necessary in cases of chronic or recurring infections.
 Though uncommon, surgical treatment may involve removal of part or all of the parotid salivary gland or removal of the submandibular salivary gland.